SNS | 5-30-26

 Author Bios

-Julie Martin – born on a fault line in Anchorage, Alaska and raised at the foot of Pikes Peak in Colorado Springs – imprinted on the natural world.
-She has made her home in Saint Paul, Minnesota near the confluence of the Mississippi and Minnesota Rivers.
-Drawing inspiration from the natural world, her poems invite the reader to join her in discovering all that is hidden in plain sight.
-Her poetry has been widely published in literary journals, and she frequently joins other poets in giving readings in Minnesota and beyond.
+Born on a fault line in Anchorage, Alaska and raised at the foot of Pikes Peak in Colorado Springs, Colorado, Julie Martin developed a deep connection to the natural world.
+She now lives in Saint Paul, Minnesota near the confluence of the Mississippi and Minnesota Rivers.
+Her poems, rooted in place, invite readers to discover all that is hidden in plain sight.
+Her work has been widely published in literary journals, and she frequently joins other poets in giving readings in Minnesota and beyond.
+Her debut collection, Homespun Alchemy, a meditation on home, land, and the everyday sacred, is forthcoming, Spring 2026.
+Learn more: juliemartinpoet.com

 Write with Friends!
 Register for The Write-In!